tfvieira/digital-image-processing/src/numpy_tutorial/readme.md

 - Get the eigen values of a matrix
 - How to Calculate the determinant of a matrix using NumPy?
 - How to inverse a matrix using NumPy
-- How to count the frequency of unique values in NumPy array?
 - Multiply matrices of complex numbers using NumPy in Python
 - Compute the outer product of two given vectors using NumPy in Python
 - Calculate inner, outer, and cross products of matrices and vectors using NumPy